Disclosure: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you -read more

 Brightness: 350 lumen // Fitting: Edison Screw // Wireless Protocol: Zigbee

 If having a bulb that both looks good and works with Alexa, then look no further than the Innr vintage filament bulb.

 Don’t be fooled, this is still an LED bulb as with all of the other products here, however it has been designed to mirror the retro look of a filament style bulb and has a golden coating to finish off the vintage look.

 The bulb is still completely compatible with Alexa and has the usual smart functions that you’d expect, including routines, dimming, voice control and more.

-These bulbs also work via the Zigbee protocol which means you’ll need a hub, they are compatible with either the Innr hub, Philips Hue bridge, smart things hub or the Amazon Echo Plus or Show.
+These bulbs also work via the Zigbee protocol which means you’ll need a hub.
+Whilst you can use the Innr hub, one of the biggest selling points is that Innr bulbs are compatible with Philips Hue which means you can add them to the Hue bridge as a cheap alternative.
+They are also compatible with the smart things hub or the Amazon Echo Plus or Show.

 Available as both an Edison screw and Bayonet fitting.
 There is also a globe version of the bulb which makes great decorative lighting even without any case or lamp shade, this one cones with an Edison screw fitting.